-Meth is a synthetic drug, meaning it’s made from chemicals, and it can be produced in a laboratory, or even using something called the shake and bake method, in which the ingredients are mixed in a plastic bottle.
-To begin, the base ingredient in meth is pseudoephedrine, which is found in over-the-counter cold and allergy medicines.
-This is taken and put through a process that extracts the active ingredient from the medicine, and then it’s mixed with highly toxic chemicals such as acetone or ammonia, in order to make a more powerful drug.
+Meth is a synthetic drug, meaning it’s made from chemicals and it can be produced in a laboratory.
+Meth can even be made using something called the “shake and bake method,” in which the ingredients are mixed in a plastic bottle.
+The base ingredient in meth is pseudoephedrine, which is found in over-the-counter cold and allergy medicines.
+This is put through a process that extracts the active ingredient from the medicine, which is then mixed with highly toxic chemicals such as acetone or ammonia in order to make a more powerful drug.

-For example, people who take meth can experience aggression, hallucinations and severe mood swings.
+For example, people who take meth may experience aggression, hallucinations and severe mood swings.

-Following a binge on meth, the person will often experience something called tweaking.
+Following a binge on meth, individuals will often experience something called tweaking.
 This can include paranoia, hallucination, and delusions.
 Meth users also often experience a severe crash, or period of depression, because their dopamine supply is depleted from using the drug.